sebymusundi/epitope_analysis/README.md

 ## Epitope analysis
 This script provides information on how to analyze predicted b-cell linear epitopes from Plasmodium species.

+This repository has been primarily analyzed using bash and Rstudio.
+Most of the bash tools have been run on the conda environment.

+Rstudio and more specifically, the ```tidyverse``` package had been primarily used to filter information from important web-browser tools.